-Suffolk Fire and Rescue Service aims to provide a consistently high quality service to the commercial/business community in relation to the enforcement of legislative fire safety, in accordance with the Enforcement Concordat as published by the Better Regulation Unit of the Cabinet Office.
-We will also take into account the Regulators Compliance Code which came into force in 2008 and the Principles of the Hampton Report 2005.
+Suffolk Fire and Rescue Service aim to provide a consistently high quality service to the commercial/business community in relation to the enforcement of legislative fire safety, in accordance with the Enforcement Concordat as published by the Cabinet Office.
+We will also abide by the Regulators' Code (July 2013, issued by the Better Regulation Delivery Office) and the principles of the Hampton Report 2005.

 In accordance with the Environment and Safety Information Act 1988, local authorities are required to maintain a register of information concerning the issue of Prohibition, Restriction and Enforcement Notices.
 This register must be open to inspection by the public, free of charge.

 Suffolk Fire and Rescue Service maintain a public register containing information relating to any Prohibition, Enforcement or Alterations Notices.
 Each entry states sufficient particulars to convey the substance of the notice to which it relates.

 The Suffolk Fire and Rescue Service Public Register

 Any enquiries regarding the Enforcement Policy Statement, Enforcement Procedures Policy or the Public Register should be directed to the Suffolk Fire and Rescue Service Directorate Investigation Team on 01473 260588.